Higher order Goh conditions for singular extremals of corank 1: Introduction

 \section{Introduction}

 {\mathrm{pr}}

-One of the main open problems in sub-Riemannian geometry is the regularity of length minimizing curves.
+One of the main open problems in sub-Riemannian geometry is the regularity of length-minimizing curves.
 Its difficulty is due to the singularities of the end-point map, i.e., to the presence of points where its differential is not surjective.
-In this paper, we study the end-point map up to order $n$ obtaining necessary conditions of Goh type for optimal trajectories.
+In this paper, we study the end-point map up to order $n$ obtaining necessary conditions of Goh-type for optimal trajectories.
+The fine understanding of sub-Riemannian geodesics with their best regularity is of great importance in several fields ranging from { Nonholonomic Mechanics to Geometric Control Theory.}